hanbincho/clinical-sensor-scoring/README.md

 	<img src= "doc/images/hyperParameters.jpg"></img>
 </p>

+* Scroll down and select the type of model to train with
-* Scroll down and click on the `Train Model` button.
+* Then, click on the `Train Model` button.
 * When the training is competed the plots for training accuracy and training loss are displayed on the page.
 	* Note that these plots will only be generated for `Epochs` > 1.
 <p align="center" width="100%">